yordan-hristov/mkit-trainings/course-lvl-up-fe-1/module-06-web-development-advanced/what-is-an-api/README.md

 ## Exercise #4 - Status Codes

-In this exercise you are provided with a `getPostById` function declaration and a `baseUrl` variable equals to `https://jsonplaceholder.typicode.com`.
+In this Exercise you are provided with a `getPostById` function declaration and a `baseUrl` variable equals to `https://jsonplaceholder.typicode.com`.
 It will receive an argument `id: number` as input and you can safely expect this input to be valid.

 Your objective are to: